Ust-Labinsk: History

 History of Ust-Labinsk dates back to 1778, when fort Aleksandrovskiy was founded at the confluence of Kuban and Laba rivers.
 The construction was finished in 1793, under the direction of general Ivan Gudovich.

 In 1794 stanitsa Ust-Labinskaya was established by the resettled Don Cossacks.
 On May 28, 1958, it was granted town status and renamed.

 Two Heroes of the Soviet Union (Alexander Geraskin and Ivan Ivaschenko) were born in Ust-Labinsk, as well as soviet engineer Nikolay Popov (the chief designer of the T-80 tank), and football player Anton Vlasov.
 The 'Pioneer Hero' Abram Pinkenson was shot by the Nazis in the town in 1942.
 Russian billionaire Oleg Deripaska grew up in the town.

 Administrative and municipal status

 Within the framework of administrative divisions, Ust-Labinsk serves as the administrative center of Ust-Labinsky District.
 As an administrative division, it is, together with two rural localities, incorporated within Ust-Labinsky District as the Town of Ust-Labinsk.

 As a municipal division, the territory of Ust-Labinsk is incorporated within Ust-Labinsky Municipal District as Ust-Labinskoye Urban Settlement.
 The two rural localities are incorporated separately: the settlement of Dvubratsky is incorporated as Dvubratskoye Rural Settlement, while the khutor of Oktyabrsky is a part of Zheleznoye Rural Settlement, both of Ust-Labinsky Municipal District.

+Aleksandrovskaya Fortress festival

+Since 2021, Ust-Labinsk annually hosts the world's largest ethnic Cossack festival Aleksandrovskaya Fortress, bringing together ethnic cossacks from around the globe.

+The festival showcases traditional local culture through a variety of events, including musical concerts, cultural customs, food fairs, theatrical performances, and lectures on Cossack history.
+The festival is organised by the Volnoe Delo Foundation, whose founder Oleg Deripaska, ethnic Cossack, was born in Ust-Labinsk.

+In 2022, one of the Festival's headliners was said to be the Russian-born Tajik singer Manizha, who represented Russia in the 2021 Eurovision Song Contest.

+First Lobachevsky University Lyceum

+In 2022, Ust-Labinsk saw the opening of one of its key new landmarks – the First Lobachevsky University Lyceum.